Skip to content

 Enjoying the early morning hot air balloon ride

-Hot air Balloons floating in the sky
+Hot air balloons floating in the sky

-Hot Air Balloon ride is an incredible experience one must do in Cappadocia.
+Taking a Hot Air Balloon ride is an incredible experience one must do in Cappadocia.
 It’s the best way to witness the magical town of Cappadocia from above.
 Hot Air Balloon ride is not really cheap but it surely is once in a lifetime experience that is worth the investment.
-This one hour balloon flight gives you a chance to witness unique museums, rock formations, and caves from the sky.
+This one-hour balloon flight gives you a chance to witness unique museums, rock formations, and caves from the sky.
 We also experience the surreal view of the sun rising from the sky.
+After the flight, a mini celebration was done and we all were presented with certificates.
+A minibus dropped us back at our hotel.
+We had breakfast which was already included in the price we paid for our stay.

-Cappadocia offers Red, Green and Blue tour; each of them offering different experiences.
-We booked Green Tour with a tour company “Bridge of the World” for 45 euro.
-A driver picked us up from the hotel in afternoon and our tour was started.
+Our next activity was the green tour.
+Cappadocia offers Red, Green, and Blue tours; each of them offering different experiences.
+We booked a Green Tour with a tour company “Bridge of the World” for 45 euro.
+A driver picked us up from the hotel in the afternoon and our tour was started.
 There were also few other passengers present on the bus.
 Our tour guide introduced herself and informed us about each place in detail.

 Cappadocia Tours

-Goreme Panoramic view
+Goreme Panoramic View

 Wishing Tree

-Our first stop was Goreme Panoramic view to enjoy the view of whole Goreme and its fairy chimneys.
-It was such an amazing site to watch huge rock formations, caves, and museums from the viewpoint.
+Our first stop was Goreme Panoramic view to enjoy the view of the whole Goreme and its fairy chimneys.
+It was such an amazing sight to watch huge rock formations, caves, and museums from the viewpoint.
 There was also a wishing tree with blue eye beads tied by people visiting the area.

 Derinkuyu Underground City